Main reasons why to reduce carbon footprint

 You can reduce your lifestyle footprint by recycling to reduce waste, switching to renewable energy sources, eating less meat and dairy, switching to sustainable products, and taking shorter showers among others.

-Travel less by air, bike or walk when possible, to reduce the number of cars on the road.
-By reducing the number of cars on the road, emission is automatically reduced.
+Travel less by air, bike, or walk when possible, to reduce the number of cars on the road.
+By reducing the number of cars on the road, the emission is automatically reduced.